 A tart cherry juice blend reduced loss of strength and muscle pain due to intense exercise during a study published in the British Journal of Sports Medicine.
 Tart cherry juice also improved strength recovery after intense exercise, a 2011 study suggested.

-How to get it: Exercisers might benefit from 480 mg a day of tart cherry extract, two tart cherry juice shots of around 300 ml a day or two 30 ml servings of tart cherry juice concentrate, Dr. Mikus says.
-Supplements like Beachbody Performance Recharge also contain tart cherry.
+How to get it: Exercisers might benefit from 480 mg a day of tart cherry extract, two tart cherry juice shots of around 300 ml a day, or two 30 ml servings of tart cherry juice concentrate, Dr. Mikus says.

 What they do: Improve aerobic and muscle performance, increase endurance

 In addition, the runners didn’t reach exhaustion as fast as subjects who drank a placebo beverage.
 Dietary nitrate delayed fatigue in active subjects during intense workouts, a 2013 study concluded.

 Another study, of patients with heart failure in 2015, found that beetroot juice enhanced muscle power.